UDN

 LinearInterpolate

-LinearInterpolate can be thought of as a mask to define transitions between two textures, like a layer mask Photoshop.
-LinearInterpolate takes three inputs: A and B (the input textures/colors) and Alpha (the mask).
-The intensity of the mask Alpha determines the ratio of color to take from textures A and B. If Alpha is 1.0/white, A is used.
-If Alpha is 0.0/black, B is used.
-If Alpha is grey (somewhere between 0.0 and 1.0, the output is a blend between A and B.
+The LinearInterpolate expression blends between two input value(s) based on a third input value used as a mask.
+This can be thought of as a mask to define transitions between two textures, like a layer mask in Photoshop.
+The intensity of the mask Alpha determines the ratio of color to take from the two input values.
+If Alpha is 1.0/white, the first input is used.
+If Alpha is 0.0/black, the second input is used.
+If Alpha is grey (somewhere between 0.0 and 1.0), the output is a blend between the two inputs.
+Keep in mind that the blend happens per channel.
+So, if Alpha is an RGB color, Alpha's red channel value defines the blend between A and B's red channels independently of Alpha's green channel, which defines the blend between A and B's green channels.

 Programmers: LinearInterpolate does a per-channel lerp between A and B based on the parametric value Alpha.